xHookman/IGExperimentsPatcher/README.md

 Enable developer options & experiments access in Instagram apk!

-You can also just get the method name and class name for my [Xposed module](https://github.com/xHookman/IGExperimentsPatcher) instead of patching an existing apk
+Or you can also just get the method name and class name for my [Xposed module](https://github.com/xHookman/IGExperimentsPatcher) instead of patching an existing apk

 ## Usage